 The Investment Committee meets monthly and is comprised of six members: three independent voting members and an active non-voting member of the retirement system appointed by the Governor and Executive Council; and two voting members of the Board of Trustees appointed by the Chair of the Board.
 All members are required by statute to have significant experience in institutional investing or finance.
-As of June 30, 2022, the three independent members were

-Christine Clinton, CFA; Daniel LaPlante, CFA; and Scott Hammond and the active member was Michael McMahon.
+As of June 30, 2023, the independent member was Christine Clinton, CFA; and the active member was Michael McMahon.

-The two Board members serving on the Investment Committee are Maureen Kelliher, CFA (Chair); and Timothy Lesko.
-Brief biographies and photographs of the Investment Committee members follow this report.
+The two Board members serving on the Investment Committee were Maureen Kelliher, CFA (Chair); and Paul Provost, CFP [®].
+Brian Bickford was appointed to the Investment Committee as an independent voting member in June 2023 and began serving in July 2023.
+One vacancy remains for an independent voting member.
+Brief biographies and photographs of the Investment Committee members as of June 30, 2023 follow this report.